 why we naturally hate that relationships are by grace alone

-Unfortunately, we naturally hate that relationships are by grace alone and resist it.
+Unfortunately, we all naturally hate that relationships are by grace alone.
 Even when we've experienced the destructiveness of trying to deserve a relationship, we all like having that deal in place in God.
 Here are the two major reasons why:

-We Want the Glory: If you receive your relationship only because of grace, then once you receive one it destroys your ability to think you're better than everyone else.
+We Want the Glory: If you receive your relationship only because of grace, then, when a relationship does happen, it destroys your ability to think you're better than everyone else.
 If relationships are only given through God's grace, then you have to give Him all the glory for yours.
 We hate this because we want the glory for our lives, and try to steal it from God at every opportunity.
 Grace says you didn't earn this relationship by being more cool/talented/desirable/or successful, but only because God gave you a gift you don't deserve.
-And grace won't let you look down on single people, believing they're only still single because something must be wrong with them.

 We Want Control: When you submit yourself to God's grace, you have to give up control over your life.
 We like the works mentality because it gives us a feeling of control over God and our lives.
 If I do this, then you have to give me that.
 This desire for control manifests itself in two ways:

-- You refuse to go forward into a relationship when God gives a green light: Here, we resist God's grace and reject a relationship He is trying to give us because the other person doesn't meet our criteria.
+You refuse to go forward into a relationship when God gives a green light: Here, we resist God's grace and reject a relationship He is trying to give us because the other person doesn't meet our criteria.
 We ignore God's grace, acting like it's not there, so that we can find someone else who gets us closer to our idols, the things that really make us happy.
-Most of us would rather be single with the option of a perfect spouse, and resent God when He threatens to ruin our dreams for a perfect life by calling us to marry someone that doesn't fit our ideals.
+Most of us would rather be single with the option of a perfect spouse, so we resist God when He brings someone into our life that is a great fit, but doesn’t line up with our dream scenario.

 In both of these situations, you don't want to give up control because you're more concerned with getting your way than in getting God and His best for you.
 Tim Keller nails this mindset in the following quote: